magnus-nagarro/Ad-blocker-Raspberry/README.md

 # Configuration #

-Please note: The path your/projectfoler is often mentioned in this documentation.
-This refers to the path to the "Ad-blocker-Raspberry" folder, including this folder itself
+Please note: The path your/projectfolder is often mentioned in this documentation.
+This refers to the path to the "Ad-blocker-Raspberry" folder, including this folder itself.

 ## SQUID Installation and Configuration ##